henryjuho/uspopgen/README.md

 these values may be used for filtering (see below).
 The format for the genotype information is explained in the header of VCF file.
 Each row following the header section is a variant site in the VCF, either a SNP or an indel.

-Now, take a look at the GATK file.
+Now, take a look at the GATK and samtools vcf files.

     less -S vcf_files/gatk.chrLGE22.raw.snps.indels.vcf.gz
     less -S vcf_files/samtools.chrLGE22.raw.snps.indels.vcf.gz

+If you want to exclude the header section, try the following.

+    zgrep -v ^## vcf_files/gatk.chrLGE22.raw.snps.indels.vcf.gz | less -S

 Note that different SNP callers will have some differences in the annotations present in the INFO field and differences in the format fields.
-What differences do you see between the samtools VCF and the GATK VCF files?
+What differences do you see between the INFO field of the samtools VCF and the GATK VCF files?

 ### Comparing the output from the two callers